IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-If LLDP is enabled on both LAG members and groups, two types of LLDP packets are transmitted by the routers and received by the optical NEs on some cross-layer links: one sent for the LLDP session configured at LAG member (Aggregation Port)level and another one for the LLDP session configured at LAG group (Aggregated Port)level.
-This could cause some issues when LLDP snooping is used to discover the cross-layer links, as defined in {{cross-layer-link-discovery}}.
+If LLDP is enabled on both LAG members and groups, two types of LLDP packets are transmitted by the routers and received by the optical nodes on some cross-technology Ethernet links: one sent for the LLDP session configured at LAG member (Aggregation Port)level and another one for the LLDP session configured at LAG group (Aggregated Port)level.
+This could cause some issues when LLDP snooping is used to discover the cross-technology Ethernet links, as defined in {{cross-technology-link-discovery}}.

-The cross-layer link discovery is based only on the LLDP session configured on the LAG members (Aggregation Ports) to allow discovery of these links independently from the configuration of the underlay optical tunnel or from the LAG group.
+The cross-technology Ethernet link discovery is based only on the LLDP session configured on the LAG members (Aggregation Ports) to allow discovery of these links independently from the configuration of the underlay optical tunnel or from the LAG group.

-To avoid any ambiguity on how the optical NEs can identify which LLDP packets belong to which LLDP session, the P-PNC can disable the LLDP sessions on the LAG groups configured by the MDSC (e.g., the multi-layer single-domain LAG groups configured using the mechanisms described in {{lag-setup}}), keeping the LLDP sessions on the LAG members enabled.
+To avoid any ambiguity on how the optical nodes can identify which LLDP packets belong to which LLDP session, the P-PNC can disable the LLDP sessions on the LAG groups configured by the MDSC (e.g., the multi-technology single-domain LAG groups configured using the mechanisms described in {{lag-setup}}), keeping the LLDP sessions on the LAG members enabled.

-Another option is to rely on other mechanisms (e.g., the Port type field in the Link Aggregation TLV defined in Annex F of {{IEEE_802.1AX}}) that allow the optical NE to identify which LLDP packets belong to which LLDP session: the O-PNC can then use only the LLDP information from the LLDP sessions configured on the LAG members to support the cross-layer link discovery mechanisms defined in {{cross-layer-link-discovery}}.
+Another option is to rely on other mechanisms (e.g., the Port type field in the Link Aggregation TLV defined in Annex F of {{IEEE_802.1AX}}) that allow the optical node to identify which LLDP packets belong to which LLDP session: the O-PNC can then use only the LLDP information from the LLDP sessions configured on the LAG members to support the cross-technology Ethernet link discovery mechanisms defined in {{cross-technology-link-discovery}}.

 {: #vpn-discovery}